JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 According to [this Council report](http://moderngov.southwark.gov.uk/documents/s76412/Report%20Treasury%20Management%20Outturn.pdf) (para 21) Southwark owns £232m worth of such commercial investments, which currently provides a net total of £9.2m per year in revenue (3.9% return), but this appears to be less than the amount it is paying in interest on its debt - 4.6% on £563m (para 41).

-Southwark is also spending [£10m per year](https://www.southwarknews.co.uk/news/council-spend-temporary-housing-now-five-times-20112012/) on bed & breakfast accommodation for its homeless residents, so, refurbishing Walworth Town Hall, reducing debt, or reducing temporary accommodation costs, by building, more council houses, more quickly, all seem plausible alternatives for spending £89m.
+Southwark is also spending [£10m per year](https://www.southwarknews.co.uk/news/council-spend-temporary-housing-now-five-times-20112012/) on bed & breakfast accommodation for its homeless residents, so, refurbishing Walworth Town Hall, reducing debt, or reducing temporary accommodation costs, by building more council houses, more quickly, all seem plausible alternatives for spending £89m.

 Southwark has a large and diverse number of assests, which need to managed in a prudent manner, but Southwark remains first and foremost a public local government authority, not a speculative commercial building developer.